Madhuramakrishna/TechDocuments/XCode/Readme.md

 sbt (Scala Build tool) is an open-source build tool for Scala and Java projects, similar to Java's Maven and Ant.
 Its main features are: Native support for compiling Scala code and integrating with many Scala test frameworks.
 Continuous compilation, testing, and deployment.

+##  Alpakka Kafka

+Alpakka Kafka  connector lets you connect Apache Kafka to Akka Streams.
+It was formerly known as Akka Streams Kafka and even Reactive Kafka.

+## Akka

+Akka is a free and open-source toolkit and runtime simplifying the construction of concurrent and distributed applications on the JVM.
+Akka supports multiple programming models for concurrency, but it emphasizes actor-based concurrency, with inspiration drawn from Erlang.

+Language bindings exist for both Java and Scala.
+Akka is written in Scala and, as of Scala 2.10, the actors in the Scala standard library are deprecated in favor of Akka.

+## Scala

+Scala combines object-oriented and functional programming in one concise, high-level language.
+Scala's static types help avoid bugs in complex applications, and its JVM and JavaScript runtimes let you build high-performance systems with easy access to huge ecosystems of libraries.

+## Ceph

+Ceph is a free-software storage platform, implements object storage on a single distributed computer cluster, and provides interfaces for object-, block- and file-level storage.
+Ceph aims primarily for completely distributed operation without a single point of failure, scalable to the exabyte level, and freely available.

+Ceph replicates data and makes it fault-tolerant,using commodity hardware and requiring no specific hardware support.
+As a result of its design, the system is both self-healing and self-managing, aiming to minimize administration time and other costs.

 [istio]: <https://www.redhat.com/en/topics/microservices/what-is-istio>
 [cloudhopper-smpp]: <https://github.com/fizzed/cloudhopper-smpp>
 [Calico]: <https://docs.projectcalico.org/introduction/>